 Eitz Chayim’s Congregational response to the need for refugee assistance.

 We know that many people are looking for ways to support the refugees in Syria, and there are a few ways to get involved in both advocating for Syrian refugees as well as supporting current refugees arriving from other locations.
-After extensive research, we have identified Jewish Family Services of Metrowest as a reliable source or our donations.
+After extensive research, we have identified Jewish Family Services of Metrowest as a reliable organization for donations.
 JFS of Metrowest is the only Jewish agency providing resettlement services in Eastern Massachusetts.
 With incoming families from Iran, Iraq, Ukraine, and many others, JFS is responding to refugees around the globe who need support and are resettling in the greater Boston area.

 Here is a list of 4 things you can do now: